Ahmadu-Suleiman/CASE/README.md

 ### Legal Support
 - Connects users with legal professionals who can take up cases pro bono or through paid services, ensuring accessible legal aid for all.

+### Organizational Accounts
+- Enable organizations such as Governmental organizatons and NGOs to create their own recognized accounts.

 ### District Achievement Section
 - Highlights community milestones and achievements, promoting a sense of collective accomplishment.